2011 Kilimanjaro Bowl

 The 2011 Global Kilimanjaro Bowl was the first college football game played on the continent of Africa.
-The game at the Sheikh Amri Abeid Memorial Stadium in Arusha, Tanzania was played May 21, 2011, due to the seasonal difference in Africa, featuring Drake against Mexican All-Star team CONADEIP.
+The game at the Sheikh Amri Abeid Memorial Stadium in Arusha, Tanzania was played on May 21, 2011, due to the seasonal difference in Africa, featuring Drake against an All-Star team of Mexican players from the CONADEIP league.
 It marked the first NCAA Division I bowl game versus a Mexican opponent since the 1945 Sun Bowl, and the first to be played after the BCS Championship Game.

+Organization

 The title sponsor of the game was Global Football, along with counterpart sponsors Iowa Resource for International Service (IRIS), IRIS Youth Exchange & Study Program alumni from Tanzania, Tanapa Partners and Younger Optics.

 While in Africa, the teams ran youth camps and worked on orphanage service projects.
 They also climbed Mount Kilimanjaro before returning to North America.
-In all, the trip lasted fifteen days.
+In all, the trip lasted 15 days.

+The idea for the game was conceived by Drake head coach and climbing enthusiast Chris Creighton, who suggested the idea to Global Football president Patrick Steenberge.

 Bowl game itinerary

 Game recap

-American Football crossed a new international border when the Drake Bulldogs and CONADEIP Stars from Mexico met on the gridiron painted for the first time on African soil in Arusha, Tanzania.
-Fans lined up outside Sheikh Amri Abeid Memorial Stadium for at least three hours before kickoff, awaiting an opportunity to see America's version of football played for the first time in Africa.
+The Drake Bulldogs and CONADEIP All-Stars from Mexico met on the gridiron painted for the first time on African soil in Arusha, Tanzania.
+Fans lined up outside Sheikh Amri Abeid Memorial Stadium for three hours before kickoff, although their entrance to the stadium was delayed due to tight security measures.

-Drake opened with a steady drive that started at their own 20-yard mark, but the drive stalled when quarterback Mike Piatkowski was intercepted in the corner of the end zone by CONADEIP cornerback Carlos Garcia.
-The Bulldogs turned the ball over on downs (fourth and inches on the CONADEIP goal line) during the next drive and they took the initial lead their third offensive possession courtesy of a Billy Janssen 27-yard field goal.
-Injury would sock Drake’s quarterbacking core as Piatkowski was injured in the first quarter and his replacement Tyler Castro (the Bulldogs regular back-up Cody Seeger was unavailable for action) left due to an injury later in the second quarter.
+Drake opened with a drive that started at their own 20-yard mark, but the drive stalled when quarterback Mike Piatkowski was intercepted in the corner of the end zone by CONADEIP cornerback Carlos García.
+The Bulldogs turned the ball over on downs (fourth and inches on the CONADEIP goal line) during the next drive and they took the initial lead after their third offensive possession courtesy of a 27-yard field goal made by Billy Janssen.
+Injury would hit Drake’s quarterbacking core as Piatkowski was injured in the first quarter and his replacement Tyler Castro (the Bulldogs regular back-up Cody Seeger was unavailable for action) left due to an injury later in the second quarter.

 Both teams went scoreless in the second and third quarter.
-Two promising CONADEIP drives ended frustratingly with failed field goal attempts.
+Two promising CONADEIP drives ended with failed field goal attempts.
 CONADEIP also fumbled inside the Drake 10-yard line.
 Freshman quarterback Nick Ens took his first snaps under center for the Bulldogs due to the injuries of Piatkowski and Castro.
 Drake would struggle to find an offensive rhythm.